Nursing, B.S.N. (RN to BSN)

 Curriculum

-Liberal Arts Core 36 Credits (21 Fulfilled By Major)
+Liberal Arts Core 36 Credits (Majority Fulfilled By Associate Degree)

 Lower Division Nursing (Credits Transferred From Lower Division Nursing Program) 30 Credits